Claudia Winkleman's fans deliver their verdict after stepping in for Graham Norton - and it's not good news for Graham!

 “That is the horrendous news.
 The brilliant news is that we have excellent guests.”

-On the red couch, Claudia was joined by Rob Beckett, Toby Jones, Saoirse Monica Jackson, and Chris Pratt.
-The evening’s music guest was rising star Rachel Chinouriri, who is nominated at tonight’s (March 1) BRIT Awards.
+On the red couch, Claudia was joined by Rob Beckett, Toby Jones, Saoirse Monica Jackson and Chris Pratt.
+The evening’s musical guest was rising star Rachel Chinouriri, who is nominated at tonight’s (March 1) BRIT Awards.

 ‘She’s definitely holding her own here while Graham is away’